SeanKilleen/seankilleen.github.io/_posts/2022-01-22-announcing-the-net-oss-maintainer-support-survey.md

 Forward this to your favorite maintainer.
 Don't spam their repository, but reach out to them.
 Let them know that you'd like their thoughts because it

 The survey can be found at <https://docs.google.com/forms/d/e/1FAIpQLSdMvnARfsQ6vgrgaRK-fzR80zXDKfAL2eJUhA_aD7EFjAX8ew/viewform?usp=sf_link>.

-I'm also embedding it below:
+I'm also embedding it below.
+Thanks for considering!

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdMvnARfsQ6vgrgaRK-fzR80zXDKfAL2eJUhA_aD7EFjAX8ew/viewform?embedded=true" width="700" height="520" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>